contagon/handbook/handbook/1-work-of-salvation-and-exaltation.md

 * Going to the temple regularly, where possible, to worship God and perform ordinances for His children.
 ## 1.3 The Purpose of the Church

-Jesus Christ established His Church to enable individuals and families to do the work of salvation and exaltation (see [Ephesians 4:11–13]; see also [section 2.2]).
+Jesus Christ established His Church to enable individuals and families to do the work of salvation and exaltation (see [Ephesians 4:11–13]; see also [2.2] in this handbook).
 To help accomplish this divine purpose, the Church and its leaders provide:

 * Priesthood authority and keys.
 * Covenants and ordinances.